connormlewis/SoundtrackDB/PITCHME.md

 +++

 ### What did we do well?
-- Good team communication
+- Good teamwork
-- Everyone showed up when necessary
-- Always willing to help
-- Website would scale well
+- Website would scale well (mobile)
 - Allows future expansion
+- Didn't wait until the last minute to write tests

 +++

 ### What did we learn?
-- React isn't super pleasant to work with, some features lack documentation
+- React is not easy to work with
 - GitBook needs to hire new web developers (they're hiring: [job listings](https://gitbook.workable.com/))
-- It's very important to plan early and have a design in mind before you start writing code
+- Plan and design early
-- Don't underestimate the difficulty of a particular issue, it may take more time than you intend
+- Don't underestimate the difficulty of a particular issue
+- Check your site periodically

 +++

 ### What can we do better?
 - Have firm deadlines for tasks
-- Time estimating is hard, but we got better with it over time
+- Time estimation is hard
-- Plan for expansion earlier rather than later
-- Better visual design
+- Improve visual design
+- Make sure everyone can push changes to production

 +++

 ### What puzzles us?
-- Some of the tools that were required seem unnecessary
-    - Tools which aren't industry standard
-- What is a better way to connect data together
-    - Used a manual process for matching
+- Automation of connecting instances
+- How to better unit test frontend components
+    - Looking at you, carousel
+- How to integrate Selenium tests on Travis
+- Reactstrap

 ---